 The FITDIL office in Suite E409 also provides self-service imaging area for FITDIL users to digitize and submit materials to FITDIL.
 Service is open for walk-in inquiries, but we strongly recommend reservations via email [email protected] to insure the equipment availability.

-For technical questions regarding FITDIL, please contact:
+For technical questions, and FIT faculty questions regarding FITDIL use in the classroom, please contact:

-Hiroko Suda, FITDIL Tech
+Hiroko Suda, FITDIL Database Technician

-For FITDIL photography, please contact:
+For FITDIL photography requests please contact:

 Alessandro Casagli, FITDIL Photographer